hashintel/hash/deploy/terraform/README.md

 ## 2. Migrate databases

-Once the terraform infrastructure is deployed, you should have a RDS Postgres database accessible from the bastion host with `graph` and `kratos` users/dbs.
-These need to be migrated locally in preparation of starting the services.
+Once the terraform infrastructure is deployed, you should have an RDS Postgres database accessible from the bastion host with `graph` and `kratos` users/dbs.
+These need to be migrated locally in preparation for starting the services.

-Before migrating, you must start a SSH tunnel through the bastion host to access the database.
+Before migrating, you must start an SSH tunnel through the bastion host to access the database.
 This can be done by executing the following command from the [`./hash/`](./hash/) folder:

 ```sh
 $ terraform output -raw rds_hostname